boda-sh/config/README.md

 ## Get Started

-Run `make` in the root directory to install all packages and setup the system.
+Run `make` in the root directory to install all packages and setup the system, and whenever you want to update the system.

 ## What's Included?